sanger-tol/blobtoolkit/docs/usage.md

 find v5/data -name "*.tar.gz" | parallel "cd {//}; tar -xzf {/}"
 ```

-## YAML File
+## YAML File and Nextflow configuration

-Additionaly a path to a YAML file or an accesion code (usually a GCA or draft identifier) should be provided through `params.yaml` or `params.accession` (only one of them should be specified).
-Here is an example of how a YAML file should look like, all information can be obtained from [NCBI: Browse taxonomy](https://www.ncbi.nlm.nih.gov/data-hub/taxonomy/9662/) :
+As in the Snakemake version [a YAML configuration file](https://github.com/blobtoolkit/blobtoolkit/tree/main/src/blobtoolkit-pipeline/src#configuration)   or an accesion code (usually a GCA or draft identifier to generate this YAML file) should be provided through `--yaml` or `--accession` (only one of them should be specified).
+Here is an example of how a YAML file should look like, all taxonomic information can be obtained from [NCBI: Browse taxonomy](https://www.ncbi.nlm.nih.gov/data-hub/taxonomy/9662/) :

 ```
 assembly: